-(A) Requisite Knowledge.
-Types of interviews, personal information needed for proper documentation or follow-up, documenting methods and tools, and types of nonverbal communications and their meaning.

-(B) Requisite Skills.
-Adjust interviewing strategies based on deductive reasoning, interpret verbal and nonverbal communications, apply legal requirements applicable, and exhibit strong listening skills.
+- (A) Requisite Knowledge.
+Types of interviews, personal information needed for proper documentation or follow-up, documenting methods and tools, and types of nonverbal communications and their meaning. - (B) Requisite Skills.
+Ability to adjust interviewing strategies based on deductive reasoning, interpret, and analyze verbal, and nonverbal communications, apply appropriate legal requirements, and exhibit strong listeningskills.